tc39/notes/es9/2018-05/may-22.md

 JBN: They're being framed as guiding principles.

-WH: I don't understand what “Guiding Principles” are?
+WH: I don't understand what "Guiding Principles" are?
 If they are rules, you should solicit feedback on them rather than keeping them confidential inside the code of conduct committee.

 JBN: I'm happy to get your feedback, I would just hate to share my typo filled document already.